tkshirakawa/benchmark_TensorFlow_macOS/README.md

 ## Result
 I performed this benchmark code on my MacBook Air M1 and a WIndows workstation.
 The red circle in the above figure represents comutation time required for all the training images in an epoch.
 The yellow circle represents time required for validation.
-> Please check my Medium article for more details.
-[Training Speed of TensorFlow in macOS Monterey](https://towardsdatascience.com/training-speed-of-tensorflow-in-macos-monterey-3b8020569be1)
+> Please check my Medium article for more details: [Training Speed of TensorFlow in macOS Monterey](https://towardsdatascience.com/training-speed-of-tensorflow-in-macos-monterey-3b8020569be1)

 <img width="640" alt="Table2+" src="https://user-images.githubusercontent.com/52600509/139528179-a0600ac0-044c-471a-bd3c-1acedd9dc77f.png">